openshift/enhancements/enhancements/agent-installer/development-environment.md

 ### User Stories

-* As a developer, I need to set up an environment so that I can install a cluster locally using the agent-based installer for development and testing
+* As a developer, I need to set up an environment so that I can install an Openshift cluster locally using the agent-based installer for development and testing

 * As a developer, I need to launch the built ephemeral agent based installer image so that I can test and validate this image during development.

+* As a developer, I want my environment configuration to be reusable and reproducible so that I can share it with my colleagues so that we can easily troubleshoot the same problems.

 * As a developer, I need to check cluster installation progress of the Openshift cluster being installed by agent installer and when this installation is complete to validate the Openshift